danielbodnar/awesome-stars/README.md

 ## security-tools

+- [tillson/git-hound](https://github.com/tillson/git-hound) - Reconnaissance tool for GitHub code search.
+Scans for exposed API keys across all of GitHub, not just known repos and orgs.
+- [edoardottt/cariddi](https://github.com/edoardottt/cariddi) - Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more
+- [praetorian-inc/noseyparker](https://github.com/praetorian-inc/noseyparker) - Nosey Parker is a command-line program that finds secrets and sensitive information in textual data and Git history.
 - [lawndoc/foxception](https://github.com/lawndoc/foxception) - Isolated Firefox browser with pre-configured extensions.
 Customize with your own extensions as needed.
 - [IBM/fhe-toolkit-linux](https://github.com/IBM/fhe-toolkit-linux) - IBM Fully Homomorphic Encryption Toolkit For Linux.
 This toolkit is a Linux based Docker container that demonstrates computing on encrypted data without decrypting it!
 The toolkit ships with two demos
 - [blst-security/cherrybomb](https://github.com/blst-security/cherrybomb) - Stop half-done APIs!
 Cherrybomb is a CLI tool that helps you avoid undefined user behaviour by auditing your API specifications, validating them and running API security tests.